Iris Law shows us three new ways to wear blush

 Bonus blush tip: Don't be afraid to play!

 Though we did just give you a few tips that don't cross the line from quirky to bizarre, there's nothing wrong with getting a little crazy.
 Don't look it up, but we have it on good authority that looking like a 5-year-old who has dipped into mum's beauty stash is actually very in right now.

 In all seriousness, though there are theories to makeup, there are no solid rules.
-Ultimately, having fun and experimenting with your look is the beauty of makeup.
+Ultimately, having fun and experimenting with your look is the beauty of the art.
 Throw on some glitter or get drawing!
-Don't be afraid to push the boundaries and get a little wild (especially since MCO 3.0 is looking more and more likely and we're all going to be at home anyway).
+Don't be afraid to push the boundaries and get a little wild (especially since the MCO is looking more and more permanent).

 For more beauty trends, click here.